elm-community/elm-check/README.md

 same.
 4. `for <Investigator>` An `Investigator` is basically a way to randomly produce values for the inputs to the functions.
 So rather than operating on a single example, like unit testing, it can test that a relationship holds for many values.
-There's an entire module full of `Investigators` so you can test almost anything.
+There's an entire module full of `Investigator`s so you can test almost anything.

 Once you've built your claims, verifying them is easy: